 The Department of Physics provides teaching assistantships, research assistantships, and fellowships with about 38 full-time students being appointed each year.
-The salary stipends for the Spring 2016 semester are $1,671-$2,000/month plus full tuition waiver.
+The salary stipends for the Spring 2016 semester are $1,671-$2,000/month plus tuition waiver.
 Students can receive 12 months of support.

 Most students are initially teaching assistants until they decide which research area they will pursue for their thesis.
 Some NIU students are also supported directly by Argonne and Fermilab; this usually occurs for more advanced students.